5 Old E Class Mercedes

 I love The Smiling Coast

 It must be the same for so many as over the years I have seen visitors return not once or twice but ten times and more.
-So with that in mind, I thought I might sit down and give you my take on why holidays in Gambia in this tiny West African country is the place I chose to be.
+So with that in mind, I thought I might sit down and give you my take on why this tiny West African country is the place I choose to be.

 # 5 Old E Class Mercedes